Cananito/c_dev/README.md

 # c_dev

-Collection of C samples and exercises.
+Collection of C examples and exercises.